QXL4515/PSC2MA/README.md

 # PSC2MA
 ## Description
-Abstract—Unpredictability and uncertainty about future evolutions of both the system and its environment may easily compromise the behaviour of the system.
+Unpredictability and uncertainty about future evolutions of both the system and its environment may easily compromise the behaviour of the system.
 The subsequent software failures can have serious consequences.
 When dealing with open environments, run-time monitoring is one of the most promising techniques to detect software failures.
 Several monitoring approaches have been proposed in the last years; however, they suffer from two main limitations.
 First, they provide limited information to be exploited at run-time for early detecting and